-Whether a foreign language is your only major or one of your majors, a MDFL faculty member will work closely with you to help you decide on classes, to keep you on track and on task in fulfilling the General education requirements, and to assist you with your study abroad, graduate school, and career choices and aspirations.
+Whether a foreign language is your only major or one of your majors, a MDFL faculty member will work closely with you to help you decide on classes, to keep you on track and on task in fulfilling the General Education (SOPHIA) requirements, and to assist you with your study abroad, graduate school, and career choices and aspirations.

 Professor Lhotzky earned her B.A. at Augustana College and J.D. from the University of Colorado.
-She served as an English Assistant at the Evangelisches Gymnasium in Neuendettelsau, Germany, as well as the Resident Director of the University of Colorado's exchange program at the University of Regensburg.
-Professor Lhotzky has also worked as an instructor of English and translator for H.i.W Fremdsprachenshule in Potsdam, Germany.
+She served as an English Assistant at the Laurentius-Gymnasium in Neuendettelsau, Germany, as well as the Resident Director of the University of Colorado's exchange program at the University of Regensburg.
+Professor Lhotzky has also worked as an instructor of English and translator for h.i.w.
+Fremdsprachenshule in Potsdam, Germany.
 A former attorney for the Department of Health and Human Services in Chicago, Professor Lhotzky has also worked as a private-practice lawyer.
 In 2012 Professor Lhotzky taught English at the University of Potsdam, Germany ZESSKO (Zentrum für Sprachen und Schlüsselkompetenzen).

 Dr. Stephan Lhotzky